 The following Program Learning Outcomes have been specified for this course:

-- Apply a body of theoretical and practical knowledge to undertake and initiate independent research as an integral part of your professional and artistic development
+- Apply a body of practical and theoretical knowledge to undertake and initiate independent practice-led-research as an integral part of your professional and artistic development

-- Initiate and pursue studies in directions which inform and further individual professional and creative growth and catalyse invention, innovation and refinement of personal work
+- Initiate and pursue studies in directions which inform and further individual creative growth and catalyse invention, innovation and refinement of personal work

-- Work autonomously with the ability to apply new theories of practice and embrace new developments in cultural/artistic production
+- Work autonomously with the ability to apply new theories of practice and embrace new developments in cultural creative production

-- Develop and implement a vision and philosophy of art as a profession, contributing to the positive development of culture in both local and international contexts
+- Develop and implement a vision and conviction around your research and creative practice profession, contextual to local and international contexts

 Upon successful completion of this course, students will be able to: